opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     - Default Grafana Username is `admin`
     - The decoded password should translate to `prom-operator` which is the default grafana password.

-??? image "Images - Prometheus UI and Grafana Dashboard"
+??? image "Imagess - Prometheus UI and Grafana Dashboard"

     <figure markdown="1">
     ![Extract Grafana Password](../../assets/images/grafana-password.png "Extract Grafana Password")